May through October

 Because we're an artist-run organization focused on strengthening and supporting our community, all residents (except our Education Fellows) are required to work eight hours per month during their time in Wassaic.
 Residents work alongside staff members and help us with installation/de-installation of exhibitions, the Art Nest, our community garden, office organization, and projects in the larger community.
 It’s our way of prioritizing community development: we want artists and Wassaic locals interacting, collaborating, and working together.

 Applicants are evaluated by a review committee composed of our Co-Directors , Residency Director and professionals in the field.
-Residents are selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.
+Residents are selected based on the quality of their work, commitment to their practice, and ability to engage with the community at large.

 Photos by Verónica González Mayoral